You are what you think

 Afternoon Tea at the Ritz London

 I’m glad that I stopped myself, and embraced the rather posh gift, and believe that I’m worth it.
-I am learning that what you speak or think can have a significant impact on your life, positive vibes will attract positivity.
+I am learning that what you speak or think can significantly impact your life; positive vibes will attract positivity.
 Being a grateful being is opening more doors than I ever thought possible.
 What I’ve mentioned today is just a snapshot of the fantastic experiences I’ve had recently.

 There’s something about our upbringing that taught us to be humble to be blessed.
-There’s wisdom in that, but over time, I’ve realised that the more you tell yourself that good things happen to others, and not yourself, the less you’ll see opportunities come by.
-Yesterday, my friend and I didn’t talk about our limitations or financial struggles.
+There’s wisdom in that, but over time, I’ve realised that the more you tell yourself that good things happen to others and not yourself, the less you’ll see opportunities come by.
+Yesterday, my friend and I didn’t talk about our limitations.
 We talked about going to the Ritz for tea and strongly agreed that we can do it.
-Any other person would have quickly dismissed that idea as crazy, after all, we’d just cancelled a day trip to York because of budgeting constraints, now you’re talking of the Ritz?
+Any other person would have quickly dismissed that idea as crazy.

 Two Types of Givers

-My other friend who gave me this lovely candle knows my situation very well, and it’s not the first time she’s done amazing things for the children and me.
-Think cricket lessons, piano lessons, day trips, sleepovers and so much more, her family have been there for us.
-The first time I sat down and opened my heart about some of my struggles, and what I was hoping to achieve, she didn’t see the limitations.
-She chose to focus on where I was going, not what I’d endured along the way.
-She’s always treated us according to what we deserve not what we have…
+My other friend who gave me this lovely candle knows my ups and downs very well, and it's not the first time she's done amazing things for the children and me.
+Think cricket lessons, piano lessons, day trips, sleepovers, and so much more.
+Her family have been there for us.
+The first time I sat down and opened my heart about some of my struggles and what I was hoping to achieve, she didn't see limitations.
+She chose to focus on where I was going, not what I'd endured along the way.
+She's always treated us according to what we deserve, not what we have…

-I am blessed to be surrounded by people who see the best in me, and treat me as if my children and I are worthy.
-They don’t shame me, and indeed, do not throw morsels on the ground, or seek joy out of the fact that I am begging.
-Thank you, Lord, for the people who bring out the butterfly out of the caterpillar in me.
+I am blessed to be surrounded by people who see the best in me and treat me as if my children and I are worthy.
+They don’t shame me, and indeed, do not throw morsels on the ground or seek joy out of the fact that I needed help.
+Thank you, Lord, for the people who bring the butterfly out of the caterpillar in me.

 How about you?
-Can you think of anyone who treats you like gold, even if reality says you’re a nobody?
-Let us be thankful for such amazing beings who love you as you are.
-They can visualise who you are going to be in the future, and prepare you for a future that they know you deserve.
+Can you think of anyone who treats you like gold, even if reality paints a different picture?
+Let us be thankful for such unique beings who love you as you are.
+They can visualise who you are going to be in the future and prepare you for a future they know you deserve.